Admiral of the North: History

-The origins of the office Admiral of the North dates back to 1294 with the appointment of John de Botetourt.
-The office was known by different names from its inception, such as Admiral of the North and Admiral on the Yarmouth Station (1294–1325), Admiral of the North Sea, Admiral of the Northern Squadron and Admiral North, of the Thames with the exception of the office of Admiral of all the Fleets about England between 1360 and 1364 and the creation of the office of Admiral of England from 1385 to 1388 according to Ehrman "During the fourteenth centuries this office grew rapidly in importance" it was one of the two Admiralty's that existed at this time, and in 1412 this office along with the Admiralty of the West was amalgamated into a single office Admiral of England, Ireland and Aquitaine.
+The origins of the office of Admiral of the North date back to 1294 with the appointment of John de Botetourt.
+The office was known by different names from its inception, such as Admiral of the North and Admiral on the Yarmouth Station (1294–1325), Admiral of the North Sea, Admiral of the Northern Squadron and Admiral North, of the Thames with the exception of the office of Admiral of all the Fleets about England between 1360 and 1364 and the creation of the office of Admiral of England from 1385 to 1388 according to Ehrman "During the fourteenth centuries this office grew rapidly in importance" it was one of the two Admiralties that existed at this time, and in 1412 this office along with the Admiralty of the West was amalgamated into a single office Admiral of England, Ireland and Aquitaine.
 It was considered the most important naval command in the English Navy from the late 13th century until the beginning of the 15th century.

 The first royal commission as Admiral to a naval officer was granted in 1303.
 By 1344 it was only used as a rank at sea for a captain in charge of a fleet or fleets.